Karten Associates

 3. The Black Hole and the Art of Managing Customer Expectations

-4. Chatterboxes and Cave Dwellers: Extroverts and Introverts at Work
+4. Chatterboxes and Cave Dwellers: Making Sense of Extraversion and Introversion

 These presentations